 However, in the late 1980’s HMRC bought in a rule that made Recruitment Agencies liable for unpaid tax if they engaged self-employed workers and paid them gross.
 This stopped Recruitment Agencies using sole traders, so contractors were forced to set themselves up as their own limited company (as the Agency does not have liability for unpaid taxes when dealing with a limited company).

 Following the introduction of IR35 in 2000, there are now a range of company structures that can be used.
 The decision on which structure to use will depend on varying factors, including whether or not your contracts are likely to fall within the IR35 rules.
 It’s therefore vital that you understand what IR35 means – a good place to start is our comprehensive IR35 hub, which includes all of our articles, our jargon-free business guide, and our IR35 service.
+Alternatively, if you'd simply like to get started, find out more about how to become a contractor and begin your self-employed journey today.

 If you are an Employer and need ongoing professional help with any staff/freelance issues then talk to Lesley at The HR Kiosk - a Human Resources Consultancy for small businesses – our fees are low to reflect the pressures on small businesses and you can hire us for as much time as you need.